ONSgeo/sdg-9-1-1/README.md

 ## Introduction

 The Sustainable Development Goals (SDGs) are part of the UN 2030 Agenda for Sustainable Development.
-The Office for National Statistics (ONS) reports the UK data for the SDG indicators on the [UK SDG data website](https://sdgdata.gov.uk/).
+The Office for National Statistics (ONS) reports the UK data for the SDG indicators on the [UK Sustainable Development Goals webpage](https://sdgdata.gov.uk/), contributing to progress towards a sustainable global future.

-Included in the 17 SDGs is Goal 15, which aims to ‘Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss’.
-One of the goal 15 indicators that, until recently, remained unreported for the UK, is **15.1.1: ‘Forest area as a proportion of total land area’**.
+Included in the 17 SDGs is Goal 9, which aims to ["Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation"](https://sdgs.un.org/goals/goal9).
+One indicator that supports this goal is **9.1.1: Proportion of the rural population who live within 2km of an all-season road**.
+This is commonly known as the Rural-Access Index (RAI).

-This code aims to provide a means to report on the status of SDG 15.1.1 in the UK from available open data.
-It is hoped that the base class included will also provide a starting point to analyse additional SDGs.
+This code aims to provide an automated calculation of SDG indicator 9.1.1 for the timely reporting on progress towards Goal 9.
+The most recent reporting of this indicator by the UK covers the year [2011](https://sdgdata.gov.uk/9-1-1/).

-### Definitions
+### Set-up

-According to the Food and Agriculture Organization of the United Nations (FAO), Forest is defined as: “land spanning more than 0.5 hectares with trees higher than 5 meters and a canopy cover of more than 10 percent, or trees able to reach these thresholds in situ.
-It does not include land that is predominantly under agricultural or urban land use”.
-In the United Kingdom, forest is defined as below:

-**Forest/woodland** all forest and woodland area over 0.5 hectare with a minimum of 20% canopy cover (25% in Northern Ireland) (or the potential to achieve it) and a minimum width of 20 metres, including areas of new planting, clearfell, windblow and restocked areas.
-This differs from the UN definition for which the minimum canopy cover is 10% (or the potential to achieve it)

-**Land area**  is the country area excluding area under inland waters and coastal waters.
-For this analysis, total land area is calculated using Standard Area Measurements (**SAM**) available on the [ONS Open Geography portal](https://geoportal.statistics.gov.uk/search?collection=Dataset&sort=name&tags=all(PRD_SAM)).
-All measurements provided are ‘flat’ as they do not take into account variations in relief e.g. mountains and valleys.
-Measurements are given in hectares (10,000 square metres) to 2 decimal places.
-Four types of measurements are included: total extent (AREAEHECT), area to mean high water (coastline) (AREACHECT), area of inland water (AREAIHECT) and area to mean high water excluding area of inland water (land area) (AREALHECT) which is the type used for this analysis.
+?
+1. Clone this repository into the directory you'd like to work from.

+2. Create a .env file to set the directory from which inputs will be imported and results will be exported:

+   Open the Notepad app and write ROOT_DIR= followed by the directory in which the input data is stored (and results we be exported to),  eg:

+    ROOT_DIR=C:\Users\username\scripts\sdg11_3_1

+Save this notepad as a .env file within the cloned repository.

+4. Userparams class

-### Useage
+### Usage

 1. Clone this repository into the directory you'd like to work from.